-The Community Foundation for Southern Arizona is pleased to announce the 2020 Waters Excellent Educator Award was received by Ironwood Ridge Hill teacher, Janet Ackerman, and University High School teacher, Marcos Flores.
+The Community Foundation for Southern Arizona is pleased to announce the 2020 Waters Excellent Educator Award was received by Ironwood Ridge High School teacher, Janet Ackerman, and University High School teacher, Marcos Flores.
 The 2020 Hiremath Student Integrity Prize was received by Ironwood Ridge High School student, Ben Hernandez, and University High School student, Camila Grubb.

 The fund awards a cash prize each to both an educator nominated by colleagues for their excellence and authentic inspiration to students, and a student who demonstrates a commitment to integrity.